front-commerce/developers.front-commerce.com/source/docs/essentials/installation.md

 #### Optionally configure the caching strategy

-To use caching locally, you can configure it in `src/config/caching.js`.
-For now only redis is supported, which requires to have an redis instance to connect to.
+To enable caching locally, you can configure it in `src/config/caching.js`.
+For now only redis is supported, which requires to have a redis instance to connect to.

 See [our caching section](#TODO) to know more about caching in the GraphQL middleware.